dcunited001/dcunited001.github.io/_drafts/ragnarok-and-metaphysics-engineering-cultural-touchstones-for-mythos.md

 excerpt: ""
 ---

 Heads up: this article contains hot fire.
-Ne Touchez Pas! if Prometheus' fate disturbs you.
-Don't play with fire, don't play in the street and don't touch Dimension W.
+Ne Touchez Pas!
+If Prometheus' fate disturbs you: don't play with fire, don't play in the street and don't touch Dimension W.

 ### Design of Knowledge Systems for Robustness of Culture, Preservation of Authenticity, etc